pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 Click on the "Curler(s)" link in the top navigation or in the top right "Account" dropdown.

 You can now edit your curler profile(s).

+## Privacy Concerns

+Rest assured that the Curling I/O business model isn't to inundate you with advertisements like some other popular online platforms.

+If you concerned about who will see your Curler data however, you should review our [privacy statement](/privacy) and [terms of use](/terms).